mobarski/alpaca-libre/README.md

 # Attribution

-- `data/seed_tasks.json` - is from the Self-Instruct paper
+- `data/seed_tasks.jsonl` - is from the Self-Instruct paper
 - `data/alpaca_libre_prompt_v1.txt` - is from the Alpaca paper (with slight modfification)

+# Output

+The output file (`data/alpaca_libre_tasks_v1.jsonl`) is in the jsonl format.
+It contains one task (json object) per line.
+Each task object has the following items:
+- instruction
+- input
+- output
+- status
+- similarity

 # References